-34 See the report of the first session of the Committee on Private Sector Development, Regional Integration, Trade, Infrastructure, Industry and Technology (E/ECA/CPRTIIT/1/9).
+&lt;sup>34 See the report of the first session of the Committee on Private Sector Development, Regional Integration, Trade, Infrastructure, Industry and Technology (E/ECA/CPRTIIT/1/9).

-- 47. In response to the recommendation that ECA provide information on the methods used by member States to build their research and development systems and to increase both the number of researchers and the expenditure on research and development, to enable countries to draw lessons, the Commission participated in the African Science, Technology and Innovation Indicators initiative, as part of which the Organisation for Economic Co-operation and Development issued manuals to support 25 countries in undertaking research and development surveys and community innovation surveys.
-The results of this work are partly set out in African Innovation Outlook III, published by the African Union Development Agency, and a test survey of community innovation surveys adapted for informal firms was piloted in Cameroon, Zambia and Zimbabwe, with positive results; - 48.
-In response to the request that ECA develop a virtual platform that would enable African research and development institutions to collaborate with African researchers in the diaspora and other researchers around the world, the Commission implemented several initiatives.
+48. In response to the request that ECA develops a virtual platform that would enable African research and development institutions to collaborate with African researchers in the diaspora and other researchers worldwide, the Commission implemented several initiatives.
 First, the ECA-inspired African Biomedical Engineering Consortium developed Africa-European Union e-infrastructure for promoting innovation through education.
 The platform enables innovators from Africa and worldwide to share designs, be mentored and assess the global standards for which their designs may qualify.
-This initiative and the Innovation Bridge of South Africa another comprehensive platform for sharing information on research, funding, projects and their contributions to the Sustainable Development Goals were featured at the second Africa Regional Science, Technology and Innovation Forum, held in Victoria Falls, Zimbabwe, in 2020.
+This initiative and the Innovation Bridge of South Africa - another comprehensive platform for sharing information on research, funding, projects and their contributions to the Sustainable Development Goals - were featured at the second Africa Regional Science, Technology and Innovation Forum, held in Victoria Falls, Zimbabwe, in 2020.
 Both served as anchor platforms for the Africa Innovation and Investment Forum 2020.